How to Secure Your WordPress Site – The Complete Guide

 3. Use a security plugin

-There are a number of great security plugins available for WordPress, and we recommend using one to help secure your site.
+There are several great security plug ins available for WordPress, and we recommend using one to help secure your site.

 4. Host your WordPress site securely